 (3) The responsibilities of a mine foreman-fire boss;

-(4) Selected policies and memoranda of the Office of Miners' Health, Safety and Training, the Board of Coal Mine Health and Safety and the Board of Miner Training, Education and Certification, and from any safety analysis performed by the company.
+(4) Selected policies and memoranda of the Office of Miners' Health, Safety and Training, the Board of Coal Mine Health and Safety, the Board of Miner Training, Education and Certification, and from any safety analysis performed by the company.

 (5) A review of fatality and accident trends in underground coal mines; and